ful1e5/Roundy_Master/README.md

 I Call This Theme "Roundy"

 ## Roundy Plank Theme
-Another Plank Theme Not have any Shadow icon.This Theme is Inspire on "Capeos" Theme
+Another Plank Theme Not have any Shadow icon and I Love Blur&Shadow.
+Roundy Have Close Icons & Drop Shadow below Icon That's Look so pretty.
+The Drop Shadow is Look much better in Light Theme,So I Advice You Use Light Theme First.

 ## What's New
  ###### 1. Smooth Jumping Effect <br />